nrupatunga/nrupatunga.github.io/_posts/2017-09-14-Visual-Object-Tracking-using-Adaptive-Correlation-Filters.md

-The main idea of the paper is to model the appearance of the target object, frame to frame by constantly updating the correlation filter trained on example images and using the trained filter to update the location of the target in current frame
+The main idea of the paper is to model the appearance of the target object, frame to frame by constantly updating the correlation filter trained on example images and using the trained filter to update the location of the target in current frame.
+Correlation filter is trained in Fourier domain which makes it computationally efficient.

 Few important aspects of this algorithm is that, it performs well under changes in rotation, scale, lighting and partial occlusion of the